 Relationships are two-sided, and it's important that both parties participate in relationship development.
-Remember that you are working toward a common goal --the success of the organization through a quality creative product.
+Remember that you are working toward a common goal - the success of the organization through a quality creative product.
 In providing creative services to an organization, both the internal and external agencies are playing in the same sandbox so recognizing the unique value you each bring and sharing all relevant, related work, guidelines, art files and information is critical to success.
 When setting up an agency working relationship, it's important to clearly articulate this expectation as openness and sharing is a two-way street.

 Internal agencies often hold the knowledge and agility cards.
 They are experts in the brand as well as company, product, and historical knowledge.
 They know the players and how to get things done within the business and can complete work on short notice.
 External agencies often provide perspective, as well as a skillset that compliments those of the internal agency.
 External agencies are usually at the cutting edge of trends.
 You can immediately see where working together will be of benefit to both and bring greater results.

 Step in to help when you can.
-Answer the questions that aren't asked that may be of obvious importance to you but your agency partner may not know to ask.
+Answer the questions that aren't asked that may be of obvious importance to you, but your agency partner may not know to ask.
 Likewise, graciously accept the help and information given to you.

+When working with an agency, set clear expectations.
+Clarify roles, be clear about responsibilities and how the agency is positioned with the client.
 Importantly, give credit where credit is due.
 Knowing you are better together and acknowledging publicly that success is because of all involved will immediately break down barriers and help develop trust.
 I once worked with an individual whose first reaction to praise was something like: "It takes a team effort.
 I can't do any of this alone."
 That response not only raised awareness of the internal/external team but worked to solidify trust and respect.

 Finally, great agency relationships are those where you have each other's back.
 You watch out for one another, work together, stick up for one another, collaborate and make each other stronger.
-As creative teams, we are in it together learning from each other.
-No one skill or competency is more important than another, it's the collective whole that adds the most value and the most fun.
+As creative teams, we are in it together, learning from each other.
+No one skill or competency is more important than another; it's the collective whole that adds the most value and the most fun.